Hillary Bunsow

 CraftShack, Inc. v.
 Craft Lounge LLC.
 Defended Craft Lounge against allegations of copyright infringement in case involving photographs of beer bottles and cans.
 Secured favorable settlement less than five months after the case was filed.

 California Industrial Facilities Resources, Inc. dba CAMSS v.
-Celina Tent Inc. Currently representing California Industrial Facilities Resources in enforcing its “CAMSS” and related trademarks against Celina Tent regarding uses of “CAMSS” and related trademarks in advertising on www.google.com
+Celina Tent Inc. Represented California Industrial Facilities Resources in enforcing its “CAMSS” and related trademarks against Celina Tent regarding uses of “CAMSS” and related trademarks in advertising on www.google.com.

-Confidential Counseling Matters.
-Numerous representations: counseled clients regarding brand strategy, trademark applications and registrations, and disputes with parties in the same or adjacent industries; negotiated resolutions.
+Confidential Matters.
+Numerous representations: counseled clients regarding brand strategy, trademark applications and registrations, PTO Office Action responses, trademark enforcement / infringement policing, and disputes with parties in the same or adjacent industries; negotiated resolutions.

 Coalition Inc. v.
 John Loeber and Alex Becker.
 Defended founders of cyber insurance startup against allegations of trade secret misappropriation brought by their previous employer in San Francisco County Superior Court.
 Matter settled favorably.